CS2103JAN2017-W14-B2/main/docs/DeveloperGuide.md

 ## Appendix A : User Stories

+Table 1 below shows the user stories of TaskBoss.
 Priorities: High (must have) - `* * *`, Medium (nice to have)  - `* *`,  Low (unlikely to have) - `*`